Skip to main content

 return { entry, params }

-The hard part: MultiSend's packed encoding
+Decoding Safe MultiSend's packed encoding

 The Gnosis MultiSend payload isn't ABI.
 Its layout, per operation, is: